It's not just the box that can be reused or recycled. (Photo: Mike Mozart [CC BY 2.0]/Flickr)

-Chances are by now, you’ve gotten good at recycling the easy stuff in your kitchen - glass, paper, cardboard, plastic bottles.
+Chances are by now, you’ve gotten good at recycling the easy stuff in your kitchen — glass, paper, cardboard and plastic bottles.
 Those aren’t the only things that are reusable or recyclable in your kitchen.
-Many of the things are.
-The liners from cereal boxes are one of them.
+The liners from cereal boxes are one example.
 Instead of just throwing them in the trash, save them and use them at least one more time before they hit the trashcan.

 - Use them as a disposal bag for dirty diapers.